mpsonntag/snippets/notes/projects/bc_poster_gallery/setup.md

   - cleanup from the last conference if required
   - when making changes to this repository, make sure to update the corresponding submodule in the BC20 clone or work directly within this clone.

 - the following preparations require a couple of manual steps between the main `json` file and a spreadsheet shared with BCOS.
 The main `json`file will change multiple times before it contains all information required to create the poster gallery.
+- As a general note for spreadsheet entries that deal with LINKS: they all HAVE to start with "http" or "https"; Otherwise links in the created markdown files will not create working links.
 - prepare a spreadsheet with all required information (posters, invited talks, contributed talks); ideally this spreadsheet is available online e.g. via sciebo and is shared with BCOS.
 - the following are the required columns and the column titles have to match exactly; the order can differ and there may be additional columns that will be ignored; NOTE: column title "abstract no NEW" will be transformed to column title "abstract_number" by the `tojson.py` script.
 Some columns are empty for now and will be manually filled during the next steps.